shahroudy/NTURGB-D/README.md

 **What is the frame rate of the provided videos and depth maps in your dataset?**<br>
 *We have used the default 30 fps setting of Kinect V2 to capture all the modalities.*

+**Why the individual and mutual actions are considered together?
+Isn't it better to separate them in our evaluations?**<br>
+*Having these classes of human actions together is a part of our dataset design to cope with more realistic scenarios of human action analysis.
+Therefore, the ideal evalution should not provide any prior info about the type of the action.*

 **Are you going to release the Part-aware LSTM source code?**<br>
 *I like to do so, but it needs some cleaning up and documentation.
 I have utilized Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn) code to implement Part-aware LSTM.